whyismynamerudy/UnsearchableTO/README.md

 <br>

 **We made the entire city of Toronto searchable with over half a million objects.
-Whether you're looking for street art, violet flowers, rusty bridges, or even some benches next to a tree (cool benchmark right?) - we've got you covered!**
+Whether you're looking for street art, violet flowers, rusty bridges, or even some benches next to a tree - we've got you covered!**

 <br>